just-the-docs/just-the-docs/programming/INFOSEC.md

 **Scope**

 Currently a stub; will first include baseline principles to keep in mind, then a more formal set of processes and checklists.

+TODO move actual policies we defined into here from Docs